 At Boston University, I taught two writing courses that explored different dimensions of Greek heroic mythology: “Heroic Myth and the Imagination” and “The Archaeology of Greek Myth.”
 At Brandeis University, I taught “Animals in a Human World,” in which students interrogated our complex relationship with animals through the lenses of domestication and non-western theories of animal personhood.
 In “Museums and Cultural Heritage,” students explored the complex relationship that museums, as institutions, have with the broader landscape of cultural heritage preservation and repatriation

-A teaching portfolio focused on writing can be found here; please contact me for the password.
+My teaching portfolio can be found here; please contact me for the password.